Sunny Cove Chef

 Directions for the crust:

-Put flour, salt, and sugar in a food processor and pulse a few times to blend the ingredients.
-Scatter the pieces of butter over the mixture and pulse until you have small-sized pieces with some larger ones.
-Add more of the water and pulse again, continuing with more water scraping down the sides of the food processor.
-Pulse until the dough comes together.
-Turn the dough onto a piece of plastic food wrap, flatten it to a disc, and roll the dough into a 12-inch circle between two pieces of plastic food wrap.
-Refrigerate for at least two hours.
+Place the flour, salt, and sugar in a food processor and pulse a few times to blend the ingredients.
+Distribute the butter pieces over the mixture and pulse until small pieces with some larger ones form.
+Add more water and pulse, continuing to add water and scrape down the sides of the processor as needed.
+Pulse until the dough holds together.
+Transfer the dough onto a sheet of plastic wrap, flatten it into a disk, and roll it into a 12-inch circle between sheets of plastic wrap.
+Refrigerate for at least 2 hours.

 The filling: